-- d) Other mechanical elements: Free.
-However, the driving wheels of the recognised basic model should remain the driving wheels.
+- c2) Transmission: The driving wheels of the recognised basic model must remain the driving wheels.
 This implies that a four-wheel-drive transmission can only be used on a car so designed at the origin.
-The gear-box should retain its original location.
-It is permitted to add an overdrive. - e) Suspension: The type of suspension recognised should be retained.
-However, it is permitted to add chassis reinforcements, to modify or add fixation points, to modify or replace the connection units of the suspension system.
-The type and the number of springs and dampers is free.
+The gear-box must remain in its original compartment for instance, in front of or behind the engine, at the driving axle, etc. Adding any device for stepping up the gearing is authorised. - c3) Other mechanical components: Free. - d) Suspension: The type of suspension recognised must be retained.
+However, it is permitted to modify or add fixation points, to modify or replace the connection units of the suspension system.
+The type and the number of springs and dampers are free.

-By type of suspension is meant; McPherson, rigid rear axle, De Dion rear axle, wishbones, trailed wheel, etc.
+By type of suspension is meant: McPherson, rigid rear axle, De Dion rear axle, wishbones, trailed wheel, etc.

-The wheelbase of origin must be retained.
+The wheelbase of origin must be retained (tolerance \pm 1% according to Art 258).

-- f) Steering : Free.
+e) Steering: Free.

-- g) Wheels: The following maximum complete wheel (see Art 252 I) widths in relation with the cylinder-capacity will be authorised:
+f) Wheels: Free.
+However, the following maximum complete wheel (see Art 252 I) widths, in relation with the cylinder-capacity, will be authorised:

-- Up to 1,000 cc: 11"
+Up to 1,000 cc: 11"

-- ", ", 1,600 cc: 13"

-- " ", 2,000 cc: 14"

-- ", ", 3,000 cc: 15" Over 3,000 cc: 16"
+over 3,000 cc: 15"

-- h) Brakes: Free (Art 253 j).
+g) Brakes: Free (Art 253 j).

-- i) Fuel tanks: Cars will be fitted with safety fuel tanks in conformity with the specification FIA/Spec/FT3 or FIA/Spec/FTA under the conditions of Art 272 h).
+h) Tanks: Cars must be equipped with safety tanks in compliance with the specifications FIA/Spec/FT3 or FIA/Spec/FTA, in the conditions of Art 272 h.

-The location of the fuel tank is free on condition that it is placed neither in the cockpit nor in the engine compartment, except if that is the recognised location.
-For hill-climbs, if the total capacity of the fuel tank(s) does not exceed 20 litres a safety bladder tank is no longer mandatory providing that no part of the tank exceeds 30 cm on either side of the longitudinal axis of the car and that it is surrounded by a 1 cm thick crushable structure.
+The location of the fuel tank is free on condition that it is placed neither in the cockpit nor in the engine compartment, except if that is the homologated location.

+Cutting through the flooring in order to install a tank is permitted.

+Safety tanks are optional in:

+- Hill climbs, if total fuel tank capacity is not greater than 20 litres, ard if no tank is located more than 30 cm from the car's longitudinal centre line.

+- Circuit races in one or several heats of less than 100 km.

+Should a safety tank not be used, a real fuel tank must be used.

-i) Aerodynamic devices: Aerodynamic devices should be inscribed in the frontal projection of the car.
+i) Aerodynamic devices: Seen from above, aerodynamic devices need not follow the contour of the shape of the car.
+Those which are not homologated for series-production must fit within the car's frontal projection.

-Front part: They may not exceed 10% of the wheelbase of the car (measurement made from the overall limit of the coachwork) and they may in no case exceed by 20 cm the overall limits of the original bodywork; they will compulsorily be installed below the horizontal plane passing through the wheel hub, and may be inscribed between the lowest suspended part and the ground.
+in the front: They may not exceed by more than 10% the wheelbase of the car (measurement made from the overall limit of the coachwork) and they may in no case exceed by 20 cm the overall limits of the original bodywork (Art 269 b); they will compulsorily be installed below the horizontal plane passing through the wheel hub and may be inscribed between the lowest suspended part and the ground.

-Rear part: They may not exceed 20% of the wheelbase of the car (measurement made from the overall limit of the coachwork) and they may in no case exceed by 40 cm the overall limits of the original bodywork.
+In the rear: They may not exceed by more than 20% the wheelbase of the car (measurement made from the overall limit of the coachwork) and they may in no case exceed by 40 cm the overall limits of the original bodywork (Art 269 b).